erpe/rails_will_paginate_seo_helper/README.md

 # rails_will_paginate_seo_helper
+A simple ViewHelper to display link-tags for will_paginate in header.
+Url-Parameter are untouched - expects 'page' as page_param -key.

-A simple ViewHelper to display link-tags for will_paginate in header Google suggests to add rel=next and rel=prev link-tags on paged pages: https://webmasters.googleblog.com/2011/09/pagination-with-relnext-and-relprev.html
+Google suggests to add rel=next and rel=prev link-tags on paged pages: https://webmasters.googleblog.com/2011/09/pagination-with-relnext-and-relprev.html

 If you want to have seo link-tags for pages in your rails app without monkey patching will_paginate: